Hannu Laukkanen, OD MEd FAAO FCOVD-A, President

 After Fern retired, she learned to cook, took up riding motorcycles again, and began building my retirement life.
 In 2007 and 2009 that all changed when she had two strokes.
 After extensive rehabilitation and good care, both physically and spiritually, she has been able to regain quite a bit of my former self.
 What Fern misses most is working with her tools and machines, being able to do simple math and not being able to talk or think as quickly.

 Fern feels that even though recovering from a brain injury is challenging, frustrating, and fearful, that her opened new doors for her.
 She became active in the brain injury community through working with non-profit organizations in the Portland metro area, including BIC-NW.
 She volunteers a huge amount of time to the brain injury community to ensure no other survivors and families fall through the cracks of healthcare, and to work towards eradicating the silent epidemic of brain injury.

-Teresa is a mother to four children and, prior to her accident in 2015, she worked as an event fundraiser.
+Teresa is a mother to five children and, prior to her accident in 2015, she worked as an event fundraiser.
 She was born and raised in Portland, moved away for a year for her husband’s medical fellowship, but quickly returned home.

 Teresa earned her Bachelor’s degree in Business Marketing from Oregon State University and knew she wanted to be an event fundraiser while receiving her education at OSU.
 She has worked for multiple non-profit organizations, helping to raise hundreds of thousands of dollars for those in need.
 She loves fundraising and hopes to be able to return to it in some capacity in the future.